subha2125/microservice-docker/README.md

 }

-Where user-ws is a seperate Microservice for Authrorization which returns JWT token after successful login
+Where user-ws is a seperate Microservice for Authorization which returns JWT token after successful login

 Note if user not alreday created pls create it http://defkvm02.mgmt.ericsson.se:8082/users-ws/users with body